 correct forward head posture

 “Forward head posture” looks exactly what it sounds like.
 A very easy exercise to improve this is to stand with your back to a wall.
 Make sure your butt and shoulders are firmly pressed against it.
 Then lengthen your neck and touch your head against the wall as well.
 (Just tilting the head back is cheating and will not help.)
 Assuming your wall is straight, this is correct posture.
 Just keep coming back to this position regularly.
-This way your muscles and your brain get trained for correct head position.
+This way your muscles and your brain get trained for the correct head position.

-fix shoulder posture
+Fix shoulder posture

 If you happen to sit at the desk a lot, hunched over your computer, you might want to correct your shoulder posture as well.
 An easy way for which you don’t even have to get up is to clasp your hands behind your back and straighten your arms as much as possible.